AdobeDocs/campaign-classic.en/help/web/using/about-campaign-html-editor.md

 To create an email delivery, the steps are as follows:

-* Creating a delivery from an email type template in which the DCE is active,
+* Create a delivery from an email type template in which the DCE is active,
-* Selecting existing content or creating content from a standard template,
+* Select existing content or creating content from a standard template,
-* Editing and configuring online content,
+* Edit and configure online content,
-* Sending the delivery, for more on this refer to the [this section](../../delivery/using/communication-channels.md).
+* Send the delivery, for more on this refer to [this section](../../delivery/using/communication-channels.md).

 >[!NOTE]
 >
->For a complete example detailing the implementation of the DCE within the framework of an email delivery, refer to [Use case: creating an email delivery](../../web/using/use-case--creating-an-email-delivery.md).
+>For a complete example detailing the implementation of the DCE within the framework of an email delivery, refer to [this use case](../../web/using/use-case--creating-an-email-delivery.md).